- AustraliaNorth AmericaWorld

 The fossil fuel played a crucial role in the Industrial Revolution, and today it’s the largest source of energy for electricity generation in the world — in total, coal generates over one-third of the world’s electricity.

-What is coal and how is it used?
+What is coal and what is it used for?

-Coal is a fossil fuel that contains the stored energy of prehistoric vegetation.
-According to the World Coal Association, it dates back to 360 million years ago, and was formed when swamps and peat bogs were buried due to shifts in the Earth’s tectonic plates.
+Coal is a hydrocarbon (carbon plus hydrogen), or fossil fuel, that contains the stored energy of prehistoric vegetation.
+The oldest coal dates back to 360 million years ago, and was formed when swamps and peat bogs were buried due to shifts in the Earth’s tectonic plates.
 Subjected to pressure and heat deep underground, the plant material in the swamps and bogs underwent a chemical reaction, creating coal.

 Many countries have laid out plans to phase out coal in the near to medium term, including Germany (which has the largest fleet of coal-fired plants in Europe), Canada, the UK, Finland, France, Chile, Ireland, Israel, New Zealand, South Africa and Denmark.
 Belgium has been coal-free since 2016.